Why you have to “Pay to Play” on Facebook & Instagram

 Why Facebook paid advertising makes sense

-“Putting a few ad dollars behind your posts, can quickly boost a posts’ reach to 1,000 people or more in a matter of hours.”
+“Putting a few ad dollars behind your posts, can increase a posts’ reach to several thousand people in a matter of hours.”

-My team and I achieve several times this reach for our clients because we run Facebook advertising campaigns day-in-day-out.
-So if you are struggling to get my recommended results, contact us for training and support.
+My team and I know how to get our real estate clients’ content in front of every homeowner in their area because we run Facebook advertising campaigns day in and day out.
+So if you are struggling to achieve my recommended results, contact me for training and support.

 What’s the cost of paid Facebook marketing?